amirshojay/music_player/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-This project was developed as part of the "Introduction to Real-Time Systems" course at [Your University].
+This project was developed as part of the "Introduction to Real-Time Systems" course at Chalmers University of Technology.